A heart on fire

 Place of mission and evangelization

-Like Pauline Jaricot, we are all called to bring the light of the Gospel message to the very ends of the earth, by prayer and taking an active part in evangelisation.
-Carry on Pauline’s actions by praying for the universal Church and supporting the PMS !
+Like Pauline Jaricot, we are called to spread the message of the Gospel to the ends of the earth, through prayer and sharing.
+Carry out the action of Pauline by praying for the universal Church and by supporting the Pontifical Mission Societies!